-The PGY1 Pharmacy Residency Program welcomed its first two residents in 2004, and received full accreditation by the American Society of Health System Pharmacists (ASHP) organization in 2005.
+The PGY1 Pharmacy Residency Program welcomed its first two residents in 2004 and received full accreditation by the American Society of Health System Pharmacists (ASHP) organization in 2005.

 Consequently, SCVH&HS is an excellent environment for clinical pharmacy practice residency training.
-In addition, the hospital provides a variety of challenging training opportunities through the provision of a full range of services to a socioeconomically and culturally diverse patient population.
+The hospital provides a variety of challenging training opportunities through the provision of a full range of services to a socioeconomically and culturally diverse patient population.
 The Department of Pharmacy is an integral component in providing progressive pharmaceutical care throughout the medical facility.
 Pharmacy staff preceptors have extensive teaching experience, publish in peer-reviewed journals, and hold offices in professional organizations.